shintech/application_project/readme.txt

   "fileutils"

 Downloads files linked to in <a> tags on url specified in Scraper.target to .bin/download_directory.
-Imports contents of zip files in download directory to Redis list entitled 'NEWS_XML'.
+Extracts zip files from .bin/download_directory to .bin/data_directory Imports contents of xml files in .bin/data_directory to Redis list entitled 'NEWS_XML'.

 Target url and Redis list can be changed as per instructions below.